Poland

 Employers have many obligations relating to ensuring safe and healthy working conditions.
 These include:

-• Holding regular OHS training courses for workers;
+• Holding regular OHS training courses for workers

-• Familiarizing workers with occupational health and safety provisions and rules relating to their work;
+• Familiarizing workers with occupational health and safety provisions and rules relating to their work

-• Issuing detailed instructions and guidelines on occupational health and safety at workstations;
+• Issuing detailed instructions and guidelines on occupational health and safety at work stations

 • Providing workers with free personal protective equipment and instructing them how to use it